 What are ketones?

-The ketone bodies beta-hydroxybutyrate and acetate are produced in the body as a byproduct of fat metabolism.
+The ketone bodies of beta-hydroxybutyrate and acetate are produced in the body as a byproduct of fat metabolism.

 Ketones have received a lot of media attention recently.